 Maker of all things visible and invisible.”

-Soon after Nicaea, while Constantine was still the head of the empire, the consensus in the church shifted away from the Homoousian view towards Arianism, as indicated by the following:
+Soon after Nicaea, while Constantine was still the head of the empire, the imperial preference shifted to Arianism, as indicated by the following:

-Ten years after Nicaea, the same emperor, Constantine the Great, convened another gathering of Church leaders at the regional First Synod of Tyre in 335 (attended by 310 bishops) to address various charges against Athanasius.
-He now was the bishop of Alexandria, the most vocal opponent of Arianism and the chief advocate for the Nicene Creed.
+Ten years after Nicaea, Constantine convened another gathering of Church leaders at the regional First Synod of Tyre in 335 (attended by 310 bishops) to address various charges against Athanasius.
+He now was the bishop of Alexandria.
 These charges include “murder, illegal taxation, sorcery, and treason.”
-He was convicted of conspiracy and Constantine banished Athanasius.
+He was convicted of conspiracy and exiled by Constantine.

 In 336 the Synod of Jerusalem, under Constantine’s direction, readmitted Arius to communion.
 Arius died on the way to Constantinople.

 Eusebius of Nicomedia and Theognis were condemned and exiled at the Council of Nicaea.
 But Constantine allowed them to return once they had signed an ambiguous statement of faith.